A Multiscale Perspective on Maximum Marginal Likelihood Estimation: Statement of assumptions and proofs

 Assumption \ref{ass:strongconvexfast} implies the following

 It can be therefore interpreted as a strong convexity assumption in the variable $x$, uniformly in $\theta$.
 Similarly, Assumption \ref{ass:avgderest} is a strong convexity assumption in the variable $\theta$, uniformly in $x$.
-So Assumption \ref{assmp:convexity} does not imply Assumption \ref{ass:strongconvexfast} and Assumption \ref{ass:avgderest}.
-Moreover we observe that the constant appearing in Assumption \ref{ass:strongconvexfast} is not independent of the constant in Assumption \ref{ass:avgderest} ($\kappa$ appears in both).
-So Assumption \ref{ass:strongconvexfast} and Assumption \ref{ass:avgderest} do not imply Assumption \ref{assmp:convexity}.
+These two together do not imply joint strong convexity, so Assumption \ref{ass:strongconvexfast} and Assumption \ref{ass:avgderest} do not imply Assumption \ref{assmp:convexity}. {Moreover we observe that the constants appearing in Assumption \ref{ass:strongconvexfast} and Assumption \ref{ass:avgderest} are important (in particular, $\kappa$ appears in both).
+This means Assumption \ref{assmp:convexity} does not imply Assumption \ref{ass:strongconvexfast} and Assumption \ref{ass:avgderest}, at least without enforcing $\mu = \max\{\kappa/2, \frac{d_\theta D^2}{\kappa}+\zeta_0\}$, which is not sharp.
+Because Assumption \ref{assmp:convexity} is only needed for Proposition \ref{prop:concentration bound} in the Supplementary Material \cite{suppMat}, we keep the constant $\mu$ free.}

 The reason why the constants appearing in Assumption \ref{ass:strongconvexfast} and Assumption \ref{ass:avgderest} are related is not just technical; this is indeed needed to prove our averaging result Proposition \ref{prop:averaging}.